Trouv/bevy_pipe_affect/book/src/explanation/motivation-and-theory.md

 They are easy to compose without unexpected consequences.
 If you must read from state or write to state, go to great lengths to push these things to the fringes of the program.
 Even if you are designing a system of programs, push the state to the fringes of the data flow at large.
-Every time you write `mut`, a puppy dies.
-`for` loops kill kittens instead.

 ## Practical motivation
 Now, like a true software-gamedev-hipster, I also shill `bevy`.